• Home

 A Sankey Chart shows the movement of money from one location to another.

-This chart makes the financial analysis report appealing and easy to read.
+This chart makes the financial report appealing and easy to read.
 You can use it to monitor cash flow and identify areas where it is being used inefficiently.
 You can also use it to identify areas where money is being saved or squandered.

-Different nodes make up the Sankey Chart, representing various financial sources for example data from the Excel or Power BI income statement.
+Different nodes make up the Sankey Chart, representing various financial sources, for example, data from the Excel or Power BI income statement.
 Arrows connect the nodes, symbolizing the movement of money.

 The nodes’ size and the arrows indicate how much money is at stake.
 This makes tracing the flow of money’s origins and destinations easy.